vamcan/MyMediatR-Notification/README.md

-# MyMediatR-Notification
+# MediatR-Inspired Notification Library
-Implementing a Library Like MediatR-Notification in .NET Core
+This is a MediatR-inspired notification library for ASP.NET Core applications.
+It provides a way to publish notifications and handle them using a publish-subscribe pattern.